 Download the progress report guidelines

 The detailed design phase will take place during the Spring 2016 Semester.
 During this phase, all participating teams will further develop the design of their satellite and address any issues raised in the review of the Progress Report.
 The final report for this competition, the Detailed Design Report (DDR), is tentatively set to be due on Friday, April 15, 2016.
 Its length and content requirements are similar to those of the Progress Report, but new emphasis on problems found with the conceptual design, budget, and flight model development plan.
 As with the previous report, the DDR should be sent to firstname.lastname@example.org.

 Download the detailed design guidelines

 PRESENTATION AT THE WORKSHOP

-All teams are required to present at the Workshop on May , 2016 (exact date TBD).
+All teams are required to present at the Workshop on May 5 , 2016 at the Space Life Sciences Lab, Exploration Park, adjacent to Kennedy Space Center.
 The detailed format of the presentation will be posted.